I wrote! Reader NotesGo to section

-A difficult region to visit, but no less important for all of us who love this country.
+A difficult region to visit, but no less important for all who love this country

-If there is an Argentinean region that is distant and unknown to us, it is Antarctica.
-The ice that covers it makes it difficult to delimit the earth from the water, which even gives it a mysterious aura.
-However, many wonders are hidden under this cold mantle.
-The Argentine Antarctic or Argentine Antarctic Sector is between meridians 74°W and 25°W, parallel 60°S and the South Pole.
-This area is claimed by the Republic of Argentina, which considers it as one of its geographical regions and an integral part of its territory.
-Its estimated surface area is 1,461,597 km², of which 965,314 km² correspond to the mainland.
-It is covered by a thick glacial shell, where 80% of all the ice in the world is concentrated, making it the largest freshwater reserve on the planet.
-Temperatures range from 0ºC in summer to -60ºC in winter, although at certain points it can drop to approximately -82ºC.
-Due to these harsh climatic conditions, there are hardly any plants.
+If there is an Argentine region that is far away and unknown to us, it is Antarctica.
+The ice that covers it makes it difficult to delimit the land from the water, which even gives it a mysterious aura.
+However, many wonders are hidden under that cold mantle.
+Argentine Antarctica or Argentine Antarctic Sector is between the meridians 74°W and 25°W, the parallel 60°S and the south pole.
+This area is claimed by the Argentine Republic, which considers it one of its geographical regions and an integral part of its territory.
+Its estimated surface area is 1,461,597 km², of which 965,314 km² correspond to firm land.
+It is covered by a thick glacial shell, where 80% of all the ice in the world is concentrated, making up the largest freshwater reserve on the planet.
+Temperatures range from 0 °C in summer to -60 °C in winter, although at certain points it can drop to about -82 °C. Due to these harsh weather conditions, there are hardly any plants.
 The vegetation consists of about 350 species of lichens, as well as algae, mosses, bacteria and two flowering plants: Deschampsia antartica and Colobanthus crassifolius .
-The vast majority of terrestrial animals found are arthropods and comprise about 50 species; the most abundant are non-parasitic sidewalks and tissanides, small primitive insects.
-However, Antarctica has certain inhabitants that bring colour to its cold days: penguins, albatrosses, petrels, cormorants, skuas, oreas, whales, sperm whales, sea lions and seals.
-At the same time, the marine fauna is abundant: there are approximately 200 species of fish.
-Antarctica is a difficult region to visit, but no less important for all of us who love this country.
+The vast majority of terrestrial animals found are arthropods and comprise about 50 species; the most abundant are non-parassitic acaras and thisanides, a small primitive insect.
+However, Antarctica has some inhabitants that give them color to their days.iacute; os: penguins, albatross, petrels, cormorants, skuas, whales, sperm whales, sea lions and seals.
+In turn, marine fauna is abundant: there are about 200 species of fish.
+Antarctica is a difficult region to visit, but no less important for all who love this country.